§ 5161 Rights of patients in mental health hospitals or residential centers.

 g.
 To the State Bureau of Identification pursuant to § 8509 of Title 11 and to the Federal Bureau of Investigation, National Instant Criminal Background Check System pursuant to § 1448A of Title 11; and

 h.
-As requested by the Child Death Review Commission or the Child Protection Accountability Commission, or the Drug Overdose Fatality Commission pursuant to an investigation or review; and
+As requested by the Child Death Review Commission, the Child Protection Accountability Commission, or the Drug Overdose Fatality Commission pursuant to an investigation or review; and

 i.
 As otherwise required by law.